azamz1/Google-Data-Analytics-Capstone-Bikeshare/README.md

 Hello!

 This is my capstone project for the [Google Data Analytics Professional Certificate](https://www.coursera.org/professional-certificates/google-data-analytics?utm_source=google&utm_medium=institutions&utm_campaign=gwgsite&_ga=2.233256792.777469181.1700602980-1348698226.1700602980).
-It is the final assignment of the last course, serving as a comprehensive summary of everything leanred during this program through a case study analysis.
+It is the final assignment of the last course, serving as a comprehensive summary of everything learned during this program through a case study analysis.
 The case study revolves around addressing a business problem using the 6 Phase Analysis methodology (Ask, Prepare, Process, Analyze, Share, Act).

 In this project, I will show my analysis of Cyclistic, a fictional bike-share company.
 This study draws on historical data from the actual Chicago bike-share company, Divvy.